 4.2) Procedure for Returning to Work (RTW)

-In order to return to the workplace, staff must complete a Return to Work (RTW) form, which is available from the principal.
-A copy is attached also at Appendix 2 in the hardcopy of this document and available on the Covid 19 Section of the school website www.holyfamilyns.ie
+In order to return to the workplace, staff must complete a Return to Work (RTW) form, which is available online or from the principal.
+A copy is attached also at Appendix 2.